bbaum11/internship2025_stuff/k8s_salt/readme.md

 ## Removal
-rke2 comes with the uninstall script `/usr/local/bin/rke2-uninstall.sh`, which completely uninstalls the cluster.
+rke2 comes with the uninstall script `/usr/local/bin/rke2-uninstall.sh`, which completely uninstalls the cluster. the registry container can also be stopped by running `podman ps` to get the id of the container, and then `podman stop <container_id> && podman remove <container_id>`

 ## Upgrade
 upgrading the core kubernetes cluster involves: